Šatrovački

 Šatrovački (/sh/; Serbian Cyrillic: шатровачки) or šatra (/sh/; Serbian Cyrillic: шатра) is an argot within the Bosnian, Serbian and Croatian languages comparable to verlan in French or vesre in Spanish.

-Šatrovački was initially developed by Roma and various marginal subcultures and criminal groups in Yugoslavia, who employed it a device of secret communication.
-The term "Šatrovački" is attested in Serbian literature since as early as the year 1900, as a secret language of gamblers in Aleksinac.
+Šatrovački was initially developed by Roma and various marginal subcultures and criminal groups in Yugoslavia, who employed it as a device of secret communication.
+The term "Šatrovački" is attested in Serbian literature as early as the year 1900, as a secret language of gamblers in Aleksinac.
 As late as 1954 for instance, a German-Croatian dictionary translated "šatrovački" as "Yenish speech".
-By the year 1981 however, one could find elements of šatrovački in the speech of very different strata of Zagreb society, from prostitutes and prisoners to scientists and professors.
+By the year 1981, however, one could find elements of šatrovački in the speech of very different strata of Zagreb society, from prostitutes and prisoners to scientists and professors.
 With each generation, more elements are added to the Šatrovački register.
 It is more widespread in urban areas, such as Belgrade and Novi Sad (Serbia), Zagreb (Croatia) and Sarajevo (Bosnia and Herzegovina).

 Usual šatrovački

 Words are formed by replacing the syllable order.
 For example: pivo (beer), becomes vopi.
 The new word has the same meaning as the original word stem.
-Since the spelling is nearly phonetic it does not change.
-However, sometimes one of the vowels is changed to make the new word easier to pronounce, avoid ambiguity, or if the stem word is not in nominative.
+Since the spelling is nearly phonetic, it does not change.
+However, sometimes one of the vowels is changed to make the new word easier to pronounce, avoid ambiguity, or if the stem word is not in the nominative case.
 For example, trava ("grass", marijuana) would become vutra instead of vatra ("fire").

 Some words are more commonly spoken in Šatrovački than others, but there is no specific rule.
 Examples of transformed sentences (although, most of the words in a single sentence are rarely transformed) are: